Emmanuel-Nti/AB-test_to_inform_business_decisions/docs/index.md

 - Hypotheses 7,2, 0, and 6 have the highest RICE score (all four have at least a score of 40), the least score is hypothesis 4.
 - Group B led in revenue in most part of the test and the gap increased after August 17, 2019.
 The spike implied either a surge in the number of orders or the presence of very expensive orders in the sample; a hint of outliers in the data.
 - At the begining of the test, the conversion rate of group A was higher.
 After few days, group B took over and lead till the end of the test.
-- Based on raw data, there is significant difference difference in conversion between groups A and B.
+- Based on raw data, there is significant difference in conversion between groups A and B.
-- Based on filtered data, there is significant difference difference in conversion between groups A and B. Hence, the test was successful.
+- Based on filtered data, there is significant difference in conversion between groups A and B. Hence, the test was successful.

 ## Recommendations
 - Stop the test, consider group B as the leader.